npm/npm/doc/misc/npm-faq.md

     npm config set viewer browser

-Open the following documents in your default web browser rather than `man`.
+This command will set the npm docs to open in your default web browser rather than `man`.

 ## It didn't work.